zitadel/zitadel/docs/docs/manuals/admin-policies.md

 ## Password Complexity

-With the password complexity policy you can define how a password should look.
+With the password complexity policy you can define the requirements for a users password.

 The following properties can be set:
 - Minimum Length